jennaose/rust_internship/day-2.md

 # Day 2 of the rust internship program
-## creating a simple program to print hello world
+## Creating a simple program to print hello world
 - step 1: Open the visual studio code application
 - step 2: Create a new file and select language to rust
 - step 3: Type the following